Assrar2007/News---App/README.md

-# News---app
+# News- Apple & Co -app
-The place where all of the infromation are in your fingertips https://assrar2007.github.io/news---app/
+The place where all of the Apple and Mac infromation are in your fingertips https://assrar2007.github.io/news---app/